-- 1. the data from 1991-2000 are approximately 80% complete; - 2. some of the reported numbers of specific types of cancer are very small, making the rates unstable; and - 3. information on risk factors was not available making it impossible to evaluate the potential causes of cancer in the Oak Ridge area or to identify all the risk factors that may have influenced the rate of cancer in the population.
+- The data from 1991-2000 are estimated to be 85% complete based on the Centers for Disease Control and Prevention (CDC) projections.
+There was under-ascertainment for the time period considered for this analysis because information on new cases of cancers was collected from area hospitals but was not available from other facilities such as laboratories until 2005. - 2.
+Some of the reported numbers of specific types of cancer are very small, making the rates unstable; and - 3.
+Information on risk factors was not available, making it impossible to evaluate the potential causes of cancer in the counties around the Oak Ridge Reservation or to identify all the risk factors that may have influenced the rate of cancer in the population.